jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Don't be the arrogant/opinionated jerk, but you don't need to be _the life of the party_ either.

-Be kind, respectful and helpful.
+Be kind, respectful, and helpful.
 The rest will fall into place.

 Likeability is more than just being pleasant.